sfraser-dev/javascript-node-express-url-shortener-microservice/README.md

 # URL Shortener Microservice

-This is the boilerplate code for the URL Shortener Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.
+Microservice that generates a short URL from an input URL.
+Short URL redirects to the input URL.
+Uses Node, Express and MongoDB.
+FCC final project.

+Instructions:

-npm install
+- npm install
-npm run start
+- npm run start

-Upload code to replit.com or glitch.com
+Upload code to replit.com or glitch.com for FCC verification.